While Men Slept

 Perhaps this is why midway through Yeshua's ministry He went into the parable mode.
 No more Sermons on the Mount, no more gracious words in the synagogues.
 Now He focused His teaching in parables.
 Beginning in chapter 13 of MATTHEW, He teaches on eight different parables, one after another.

 Even many of Yeshua's own disciples, who eagerly believed in Him as a victor, just couldn't bring themselves to believe in Him as broken.
 This is one reason why they were in such disarray when He was taken captive and crucified.
 Judas Iscariot had probably wrongly expected that his betrayal of Yeshua would force the Lord into a military confrontation with the Romans.
-When it didn't happen, he was so overwhelmed with grief that he went out and killed himself (MATTHEW 27:3).
+When it didn't happen, he was so overwhelmed with grief that he went out and took his own life (MATTHEW 27:3).

-This common ignorance concerning the Messiah of the Scriptures is why Yeshua had to reprove the two disciples on the road to Emmaus.
+This common ignorance concerning the Messiah of the Scriptures is why, after His resurrection, Yeshua had to reprove the two disciples on the road to Emmaus.
 When asked why they were so sad, they said because "the chief priests and our rulers delivered Him to...death...but we trusted that it should have been He, which should have redeemed Israel.
 Yeshua's response;

-They all too well understood His glory, but of His suffering they were practically all ignorant.
+They all too well understood and accepted His glory, but as to His sufferings they closed their eyes and refused to even consider the possibility of it.
 It is imperative that we know, understand and believe all that Yeshua was, not only as Savior and Redeemer, but also as Lord of Lords and King of Kings.
 He is more then just some ghastly figured impaled to a cross which the Pope carries around on a stick.
-He is risen and seated on the right hand of GOD Almighty.
-His full message was one of resurrection, not one of sacrifice.
+He is risen and seated on the right hand of GOD Almighty, who has now appointed Him as the eternal Judge, destined to measure how each of us chooses to live our lives.

 Certain of the scribes and Pharisees had asked Him for a sign, as we hear many think they need today.
 His response was that "an evil...generation seeketh after a sign".
 He told them that the only sign they would be given was that of the prophet Jonas (Jonah).
 For as that prophet was in the whales belly three days and three nights "so shall the Son of man be three days and three nights in the heart of the earth" (MATTHEW 12:40).